Personal webpage: Colin Campbell

 - The EPSRC-supported Bristol Centre for Complexity Sciences.
 This centre supports multi-disciplinary research with 10 PhD studentships currently available per annum.
 The research student has a supervisor in a mathematically or computationally oriented discipline, such as machine learning, and a co-supervisor in a life-sciences oriented discipline.

 - The MRC-supported Bristol Centre for Systems Biomedicine (BCSBmed) with 5 studentships available per annum.
 This initiative supports PhD projects in bioinformatics and cancer informatics in addition to other research topics.

 - In addition there are further Bristol university scholarships for both UK/EU candidates and overseas (non-UK and non-EU) candidates.

 - Occasionally we also have EPSRC project studentships which are open to nationals of any country and are linked to a specific project.

 Postdoctoral Opportunities:For very well qualified candidates we support applications for Fellowship awards from a variety of research sponsors.

-Previous Group Members:Dr. Yiming Ying is now Assistant Professor at the University of Exeter, United Kingdom.
-Dr. Kaizhu Huang is now Associate Professor at the National Laboratory of Pattern Recognition, The Chinese Academy of Sciences, Beijing, China.
-UK-based academic staff who are alumni of the group include Prof. Nello Cristianini (University of Bristol), Dr. Simon Rogers (University of Glasgow) and Prof. Stephen Coombes (University of Nottingham).
+Previous Group Members:Michael Ferlaino has moved to the Data Science Institute, University of Oxford.
+Yiming Ying is now Professor in the Department of Mathematics and Statistics, State University of New York at Albany.
+Kaizhu Huang is now Associate Professor at the National Laboratory of Pattern Recognition, The Chinese Academy of Sciences, Beijing, China.
+UK-based academic staff who are alumni of the group include Nello Cristianini, Professor at the University of Bristol, Simon Rogers (University of Glasgow) and Stephen Coombes, Professor at the University of Nottingham.